Dr. Noel Snodgrass

 Stress!
-I ride a bicycle for commuting (and exercise), we have Kettlebell classes here in the clinic, yoga on Tuesdays, and of course, trying to keep up with my daughters will make anyone healthy!
-I also gave up sodas and caffeine, and boy what a difference that made!
+I ride a bicycle for commuting (and exercise), we have Kettlebell classes here in the clinic, and of course, trying to keep up with my daughters will make anyone healthy!
+I also gave up sodas (mostly) and boy what a difference that is making.

 Oh...this is tough.
 I really like to make mine with Walla-walla onion chutney, kalamata olives, spicy sweet red peppers and a cheese or two.
 (Feta's really good with that one as is mozzarella.)
 Of course, a meat lover's supreme from an un-named pizzeria near Mt.
 Tabor rocks too.